MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 ### <a name="order-priority"></a>Order Priority

 Within a given SKU, the requested or available date represents the highest priority; the demand of today should be dealt with before the demand of the coming days.
-But apart from this some kind of priority, the different demand and supply types are sorted according to business importance to decide which demand should be satisfied before satisfying another demand.
+But apart from this kind of priority, the different demand and supply types are sorted according to business importance to decide which demand should be satisfied before satisfying another demand.
 On the supply side, the order priority will tell what source of supply should be applied before applying other sources of supply.

 For more information, see [Prioritising Orders](design-details-balancing-demand-and-supply.md#prioritizing-orders).